Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/interaction_scripts.md

 **Isabella**: "And we need to protect our future.
 If we don't act ethically, we risk everything we've fought for."

 **Marcus**: "But at what cost?
-We can't sacrifice our values for the sake of progress."
+We can't sacrifice our values for the sake of progress.
+The consequences of neglecting these voices could be dire, and I refuse to let that happen."

 ### Scene 4: Reflection
 *Setting: Marcus's office, late at night, reflecting on the day's discussions with Isabella.*